pkaig/Rotorflight-Docs/docs/Tutorial - Setup/rpm-measurement.md

 :::

 :::caution
 RPM filtering is used to remove frequencies related to the rotating components.
 This allows a much higher tune; HOWEVER!!
-If the helicopter is flown in an overspeed condition the rotation of the one way bearing means that the RPM measurement will not be correct.
+If the helicopter is flown in an OverSpeed condition the rotation of the one way bearing means that the RPM measurement will not be correct.
 If the helicopter is tuned too critically this could mean the helicopter could become out of tune resulting in unwanted oscillations.
 :::

 ## Frequency Sensor